-It can be difficult to get the your nonprofit’s brand voice right online, but studies show that it has a significant impact on perceptions of your organization.
+It can be difficult to get your nonprofit’s brand voice right online, but studies show that it has a significant impact on people’s perceptions of your organization.
 Simply put, getting your brand voice and tone right for digital content is essential to keeping audiences engaged with your ideas.
 It starts with having a clear, distinctive voice for your nonprofit that reflects your brand’s personality, and then adjusting your tone to use depending on the channel you are using (website, newsletter, Twitter, etc) and what you’re trying to accomplish (educate, inspire, call-to-action, etc).
-If you’re developing branded digital content for your nonprofit, ere are a few key points to keep in mind:
+If you’re developing branded digital content for your nonprofit, here are a few key points to keep in mind:

 - Use the active voice—it helps your writing seem less stuffy, cuts down on the length of content, and strengthens search engine optimization.

 - Avoid jargon!
 Just because a term is common in your organization, doesn’t mean it is well known outside of it.
 If you want to connect with your audience, use their language.

 - Have people in your organization or your agency’s team with different backgrounds give you feedback!
 A second pair of eyes is invaluable in refining and word-smithing content.

 It’s hard to under-state how important it is to use a hierarchical system for structuring your content.
 Content structuring also extends into how you unveil the information you’re conveying in your content (i.e. editorial structuring).
 The approach that fits best with how audiences read on the web is called the “inverted pyramid” style.
 In short, using the inverted pyramid-style means that you’ll present the most important information at the beginning and work your way down to the details.

 - Stating the main idea of the passage not only helps readers decide whether to engage further with the writing, it also ensures that if they do not read further, they will at least remember the central idea of the passage.